Risk-Budgeted Control Framework for Balanced Performance and Safety in Autonomous Vehicles: Risk-Switch for Probabilistic Safety

 \subsection{Feasibility-Triggered CVaR-CBF (FT-C-CBF)}

-Let $\mathcal{A}$ denote the feasible set of the R-CBF filter at time $k$, and let $a_k=\mathbf{1}\{(u_k,\nu_k)\in\mathcal{F}\}$ be its feasibility flag.
-Under FT, feasibility is the primary guard, while the sliding-window counter enforces a budget on accumulated risk:
+To handle non-optimal outcomes in a unified way, we use the solver's feasibility status as a trigger.
+At 20--50\,Hz, the solver often returns the same ``infeasible'' status for both true infeasibility and non-optimal termination, so we do not attempt to disambiguate online; instead, we treat it as a trigger and classify the step via the residual test $r_t<\delta$.

-If the R-CBF problem is infeasible at time $k$ ($a_k=0$), the monitor updates $b_k$ and $m_k$ via \eqref{eq:cumulate_bad}.
-When the cumulative count reaches the budget $M$ (i.e., $m_k\ge M$), the monitor switches from the R-CBF filter to the CVaR-CBF controller.
+Let $\mathcal{F}_k$ denote the feasible set of the R-CBF filter at time $k$, and let $a_k=\mathbf{1}\{(u_k,\nu_k)\in\mathcal{F}\}$ be its feasibility flag.
+Under FT, feasibility serves as the primary guard, while the sliding-window counter enforces a budget on accumulated risk.
+If the solver under the R-CBF constraints reports infeasible at time $k$ ($a_k=0$), the monitor updates $b_k$ and $m_k$ via \eqref{eq:cumulate_bad}.
+When the solver reports infeasible at time $k$ ($a_k=0$), the monitor updates $b_k$ and $m_k$ via \eqref{eq:cumulate_bad}.
+If an infeasible report occurs when the cumulative count has reached the budget (i.e., $a_k=0$ and $m_k\ge M$), the monitor switches from the R-CBF filter to the CVaR-CBF controller: